femou1/pb-handbooks/pb_gamerules.md

 > 2. You cannot appeal negative points/marks in divisions, reach out to a leader in that division instead.
 > 3. Purchases of in-game content with Robux do **not** exempt you from the rules nor entitle you to a free unban.
 > 4. Your account is your responsibility, unless you have indisputable proof we will not accept any excuse about unauthorized account usage.
+> 5. "x" is legal in "x" country, I didn't do anything wrong!
+  -- PB rules and norms use the US/UK laws as a baseline.
+If it's illegal in the US/UK, you definitely did do something wrong.

 If you are not 13 and up, feel free to reach out to a moderator on another platform or through PMs.

-Last Updated: Feb 25th, 2024
+> Last Updated on August 23rd, 2025: Updated exploiting rule to cover intentional Roblox glitches; while not technically exploiting these can be abused to gain an unfair advantage over others and we will moderate those clearly doing so intentionally.

+[details="Past updates"]
+(August 8th, 2025: Inappropriate clothing rule updated to specify it includes inappropriate emotes too.)
+(August 3rd, 2025: Updated PET handbook link)
+(May 22nd, 2025: Modified "Cadet Baton" to "Trainee/Cadet Baton" in Weaponbans FAQ*) (May 18th, 2025: Clarified MRK exception for divisional events post-dismissal.)
-(March 20th, 2022: Added Bypassed Audios because apparently it's hard for some to realize you *shouldn't* play them anyway!)
+(March 20th, 2022: Added Bypassed Audios because apparently, it's hard for some to realize you *shouldn't* play them anyway!)
 (Sept 10th, 2022:: Added Voice Chat rule, Updated MRK rule, & added Pinewood Weapon bans) (Dec 27th, 2022: Last Update: Updated information regarding FPS unlockers under the Exploiting rule) (Feb 13th, 2023: Update PBST handbook link)
 (July 26th, 2023: Updated Boombox "Bypassed" audio definition & added Boombox bans) (Sept 11th, 2023: Remove mention of FPS unlockers being a cause for divisional moderations) (Jan 31st, 2024: Removed Auto-Clickers from Exploiting section, added its own section.
 No longer a gamebannable offense.
 Updated Harassment rule to explain possible bans.)
-Last Update: Moved the excess of MRK details under a details dropdown to clean up rules a little bit.
-No rules were changed/added/removed.
+(Feb 25th, 2024: Moved the excess of MRK details under a details dropdown to clean up rules a little bit.
+No rules were changed/added/removed.)
+(June 28th, 2024: Modified Exploiting rule to include a fallback 30d ban when moderators are unsure what kind of exploit was used, covering a little more ground than before.
+Updated Inappropriate Clothing rule and AFKing with a macro/auto-clicker.
+Updated Appealing message to include #5 from the appeals server.
+Minor rewording/grammar-related changes as well.)
+(October 6th, 2024: Updated MRK rule to specifically require a divisions "on-duty" status to be considered PBST/TMS/PET.
+Updated spawnkilling rule to include "spawnbaiting")
+(October 15th, 2024: Added PBOP to facilities w/ weaponbans) [/details]

 -------------------------